 U.S. Equal Employment Opportunity Commission

-The New York District Office of the U.S. Equal Employment Opportunity Commission (“EEOC”) seeks law student interns to work with the Legal Unit for semester and summer internships.
+The Legal Unit of the New York District Office of the U.S. Equal Employment Opportunity Commission (EEOC) seeks law student interns for fall and spring semester and summer internships.

 The EEOC is the federal agency responsible for enforcing federal laws prohibiting discrimination in the workplace based on race, color, religion, national origin, sex, age, and disability status.
 Legal Unit attorneys represent the agency in federal district court, litigating individual and class employment discrimination cases.
 Law student interns assist with various aspects of litigation and litigation development.
 Assignments typically include legal research and writing relating to employment discrimination and general federal practice issues such as discovery, trial practice and evidence.
 Interns may also interview witnesses, evaluate case files for potential litigation, and observe discovery and court proceedings.